yiruiwang091/COLX_523_Projects/Sprint_2/Sprint_2_README.md

   - Documented corpus domain suitability and data format details

 ### **Freya**
-  - Contributed to corpus analysis and interpretation of statistical outputs
+  - Conducted (4) corpus analysis, including corpus stats, corpora comparisons, and metadata interactions
-  - Reviewed and refined annotation guidelines, including span and labeling rules
+  - Developed (6) annotation guidelines, including span selection and labeling rules, 10 worked examples, and a script to generate annotation input for Label Studio (JSON) and human inspection (CSV)
-  - Ensured clarity and consistency in documentation for annotation procedures
+  - Contributed to maintaining clarity and consistency in repo documentation

 ### **Leah**
   - Drafted the annotation plan, including workflow and task design